amitassaraf/mbr/README.md

 MBR
 ===

-A dump master boot record created for educational purposes that enables A20.
+A dumb master boot record created for educational purposes that enables A20.

 To build
 --------